LangbaseInc/langbase-examples/examples/tech-guide-writer/README.md

 ## Local Development

-1. Clone this repo, install node modules, and create an `.env.local` file in the root directory
+1. Duplicate the `.env.example` file and rename it to `.env.local`.
 2. Add the following environment variables:

 ```
 NEXT_LB_PIPE_API_KEY=YOUR_PIPE_API_KEY